All Boudica Schools Trust schools are part of the Norfolk County Council in-year co-ordination scheme.

-The governing body, as the admissions Authority for the school, has agreed that the Planned Admissions Number (the maximum number of intended admissions) for the year commencing 2017 will be 60.
+The school,as the admissions Authority, has agreed that the Planned Admissions Number (the maximum number of intended admissions) for the year commencing 2021 will be 60.
 This complies with the statutory class size limit for Key Stage 1.

 Parents must apply for a place at the school using the common preference form which must be returned as specified on the form.
 Alternatively, parents may apply directly to the local authority online.
 One application can be made per academic year.

-For the admissions to the 2017 school year, and subsequent years, all children will be eligible for admission to Martham Primary School full time in September following their fourth birthday.
+For the admissions to the 2021 school year, and subsequent years, all children will be eligible for admission to Martham Academy full time in September following their fourth birthday.

 Children with a statement of special educational needs naming the school will be admitted.

-If there are more application for places than there are places available, the Governing Body will give preference to children in this order of priority:
+If there are more requests for places than places available, the school will admit children in the following order of priority:

-Children of staff - provided they have been employed for a minimum of two years and/or are recruited to fill a vacant post for which there is a demonstrable skills shortage***.
+the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage

 Notification of Places